kai-cool-dev/display_system/README.md

 ## See status of active systemd deamons:

-Please use trigger -services to show this!
+Please run the programm with trigger -services to show this!

+`display_system -services`